 Hiring mistakes turn into potential reputation mishaps!

 It is difficult to fire someone.
 But a bad employee or one that is not producing the results you need will drag your window cleaning company down.
-Think about it this way; if you now had the opportunity currently to hire this person (knowing what you know now about their work habits) would you hire them?
-If not, it’s time to be open with the employee and let them know they are not a good fit with your company.
-They are not the right person on your “bus”.
+Think about it this way; if you now had the opportunity currently to hire this person (knowing what you know now about their work habits), would you hire them?
+If not, it’s time to be open with the employee and let them know they are not a good fit for your company.
+They are not the right person on your “bus.”